ivorysoap/OCTranspo-API-Wrapper/README.md

 The `oc.py` script can be used to interface with the OC Transpo API.
 You give it a stop number, and it will give you either a summary of the upcoming trips for that stop, or just the formatted JSON that the API spits out when you give it a stop number (useful for debugging purposes).

-The goal of this project was originally to make the API's output more readable, since at the time of creation, the API output was a complicated mess of XML that a non-technical person might not easily understand.
-Currently, I'm working on creating a bash command to interface with the API.

 ## Usage